Living the Questions

 3. What is the gift that I can give?

 Where is a voice I have not used?

 What new door can I enter?

 About this Song:

 The inspiration came from an online worship service March 22, 2020 of CLF, the Church of the Larger Fellowship, which is a Unitarian Universalist congregation without walls that connects people all over the world.
-Antonia Bell-Delgado, a candidate for UU ministry, suggested that people could take care of themselves by asking questions, such as, “What helps me be okay?” and “What do I need to feel heard?”
+Ali Bell-Delgado, Learning Fellow and a candidate for UU ministry, suggested that people could take care of themselves by asking questions, such as, “What helps me be okay?” and “What do I need to feel heard?”
 That felt so important that I wanted to share it in a song.

 The title comes from the Bohemian-Austrian poet Rainer Maria Rilke who talks about asking the questions now in our lives and living into the answers.